mb803/website4/content/faqs.md

 **I live in (State), can you work with my child?**

-* I am presently licensed with New Jersey, New York, and Virginia.
-If you reside in any of these states, I am able to meet and work with both you and your child.
+* We are presently licensed and able to work with clients in New Jersey, New York, and Virginia.

 **Do you provide in-person sessions?**